vimde/Notes-Scribbles/Neo4j/README.md

 ```
 MATCH (p:Person)-[rel:REVIEWED]->(m:Movie)<-[:ACTED_IN]-(a:Person)
 WHERE m.released = $year AND rel.rating > $ratingValue
-RETURN DISTINCT p.name AS Reviewer, m.title AS Title, m.year AS `Release Data`,
+RETURN DISTINCT p.name AS Reviewer, m.title AS Title, m.year AS Year,
 m.rating AS Rating, collect(a.name) AS Actors
 ```
 ### 12.7.
 Modify the ratingValue parameter to be a different value, 60, and retest your query